-- N. Mermin, The Topological Theory of Defects in Ordered Media - G. Volovik, Exotic properties of superfluid 3He. - M. Nakahara, Geometry, Topology and Physics.
+- N. Mermin, The Topological Theory of Defects in Ordered Media.
+The classic account of the use of homotopy theory to understand excitations of ordered media that, because of topology, cannot disappear. - G. Volovik, Exotic properties of superfluid He.
+A nice discussion of the Landau-Ginzburg theory of this remarkable system. - R. Moessner, J. Moore, Topological Phases of Matter, Cambridge, 2021.
+I just got a copy of this book and it seems to have some nice things in it, with some overlap with our goals. - S. Girvin, K. Yang, Modern condensed matter physics, Cambridge, 2019. - M. Nakahara, Geometry, Topology and Physics.
 I was not a big fan of this book when I was a student because I thought it was superficial.
 Looking at it again now, I see its virtues more clearly.
 It has useful things in it and it is mostly written for physicists. - Nash and Sen, Geometry and Topology for Physicists.
-This book has the virtue of brevity. - D. Tong, Lectures on the Quantum Hall Effect. - X.-G. Wen, Quantum Field Theory of Many-Body Systems, Oxford, 2004. - X.-G. Wen, Topological orders and Edge excitations in FQH states. - A. Zee, Quantum Hall Fluids. - G. Moore, Quantum Symmetries and Compatible Hamiltonians. - G. Moore, Introduction to Chern-Simons Theories. - J. Harvey, Lectures on Anomalies. - E. Witten, Three Lectures On Topological Phases Of Matter. - E. Witten, Fermion Path Integrals And Topological Phases. - A. Turner and A. Vishwanath, Beyond Band Insulators: Topology of Semi-metals and Interacting Phases. - T. Senthil, Symmetry Protected Topological phases of Quantum Matter. - C. Z. Xiong, Classification and Construction of Topological Phases of Quantum Matter.
+This book has the virtue of brevity. - D. Tong, Lectures on the Quantum Hall Effect. - D. Arovas, Lecture Notes on Quantum Hall Effect (A Work in Progress) - X.-G. Wen, Quantum Field Theory of Many-Body Systems, Oxford, 2004. - X.-G. Wen, Topological orders and Edge excitations in FQH states. - A. Zee, Quantum Hall Fluids. - G. Moore, Quantum Symmetries and Compatible Hamiltonians. - G. Moore, Introduction to Chern-Simons Theories. - J. Harvey, Lectures on Anomalies. - E. Witten, Three Lectures On Topological Phases Of Matter. - E. Witten, Fermion Path Integrals And Topological Phases.

+- A. Turner and A. Vishwanath, Beyond Band Insulators: Topology of Semi-metals and Interacting Phases. - T. Senthil, Symmetry Protected Topological phases of Quantum Matter. - C. Z. Xiong, Classification and Construction of Topological Phases of Quantum Matter.